-Carlos A. Gebauer, born 1964 in West-Germany, is a solicitor and regular columnist of the journal eigentümlich frei.
+Carlos A. Gebauer, born 1964 in Western Germany, is a solicitor and regular columnist of the journal eigentümlich frei.

 Like a wandering dune, the growing European construct continues to crunch its way across the continent.

 The contrast between the consistently observable lack of vanity of the participants on the one hand and the excellence of their work on the other could hardly have been greater.

 We all must learn that our opinions may be flawed.

 The smaller a state and its authority are, the more insignificant and ineffectual are the points where uncontrollable and thus ungovernable disruptive forces can act.